andreighinea1/BDV-Project/README.md

 * **Global Terrorist Attacks by Country (Choropleth via Plotly)**
 * **Top 10 Terrorist Groups by Number of Attacks**
 * **Attacks per Year for Top 5 Terrorist Groups**

+---

+## License

+For academic and educational use only.